gankafk/JazzJungla/README.md

 ### Configuration

-Frontend reads its single configuration constant at the top of `app.js`:
+The frontend declares its single configuration constant at the top of `app.js`:

 ```js
 const CONFIG = {